 It seems the subconscious fear of the exam was a motivating factor for these students.
 If that is indeed true, then I propose that we can change the fear narrative and use the fear of failure to catalyze self-improvement.

-It will take some work, but if you can reframe failure, embrace a broader perspective, and accept your vulnerability as a strength rather than a liability, I believe it will lead to a more successful, connected, fulfilling career.
+It will take some work but if you can reframe failure, look at a bigger picture and see vulnerability as a strength not a weakness I think it will lead to a more successful, connected, fulfilling career.
+Here are some practical steps:

 Reframing Failure to Catalyze Personal and Professional Growth

-Rather than viewing failure as the opposite of success, can we view it as less crushing, defining or cataclysmic?
-Can we accept it as merely a slight dip in the very long curve that represents our career trajectories?
+Rather than viewing failure as the opposite of success, can we accept it as merely a slight dip in the very long curve that represents our career trajectories?
+By taking proactive steps to understand and manage our fears, we can transform them from a source of anxiety into a powerful catalyst for personal and professional growth.

 Embracing a Broader Perspective